johnsosoka/site-johnsosoka-com/README.md

 ## AWS Website Infrastructure

-This repository contains Terraform configuration files to provision the infrastructure required for hosting a website on AWS.
+Terrform is used to provision the AWS resources required to host the website.
+The infrastructure is defined in the `infrastructure` directory.
 It sets up three CloudFront distributions for the "www", "root", and "stage" subdomains, along with corresponding S3 buckets.
 The Terraform state is managed remotely using an S3 backend.
+Please note that some shared resources may be defined in the [jscom-core-infrastructure](https://github.com/johnsosoka/jscom-core-infrastructure) repository.

 ### Resources Provisioned